Skip to main content

 Background

-First American is a financial services company that provides title insurance and settlement services to the real estate and mortgage industries.
+First American is a financial services company.
+It sells title insurance and settlement services to the real estate and mortgage industries.

-Ignite is an application that simplifies the mortgage closing process, managing transactions, and escrow.
+Ignite is the application that runs First American's mortgage closing operations, including transactions and escrow.

 My Role